 Buying and owning a real estate property is everybody’s goal in life, especially with the growing real estate industry in the Philippines.
 After saving enough money, you’re now ready to select and locate your dream property such as a condominium.
 But paying for it and moving in is not just the process that you have to undertake.

 Part of owning a property includes being in the know of legal property and real estate laws, as well as the right legal documents that can help you know your rights, as well as the right legal documents that can help you know your rights, along with the proper regulations if ever there’s an unfortunate event that you have to deal with.
 Remember that it’s always good to be prepared, and being knowledgeable about the law is one way of doing so.

 It is indeed practical to have an experienced real estate attorney to give you legal advice about real estate in the Philippines and everything you need to know such as legal terms in real estate.
 But still, nothing beats the idea of being informed and having the right information that you need about your home and land property.
-Here are some existing Philippine laws on real estate that you have to keep in mind.
+After all, these law are meant to protect you as the buyer or owner of the property.
+Here are some existing real estate laws in the Philippines that you have to keep in mind.

 1. Paying For The Right Rental Price

 When renting a condo unit, no one wants to rent an overpriced unit.
 Especially with the fastest growing home prices, one would definitely opt to rent instead.
 You do want to get the real value of what you are paying for.
 Republic Act No. 9161, also known as the “Rental Reform Act of 2002” is an act which establishes “reforms in the regulation of rentals of certain residential units providing the mechanisms therefor and for other purposes”.
 The act regulates rental prices to ensure that there is no overpricing between the renter and owner of the unit.